shivam-2802/Django_Kanban_App/README.md

 # Django_Kanban_App
-This is a Kanban board application made using Django.
-I have implemented the HTML drag and drop functionality in this project to move cards throughout the columns of the kanban board.
+Kanban App is a drag and drop kanban board web application used for tracking and managing tasks and project workflow.
+This application is built using HTML, CSS, JavaScript for frontend and Python Django for backend.